Home, sweet (brand-new) home!

 Easier to finance

 All new developments are pre-approved by the major financial institutions.
 This could make obtaining finance to buy into such a development easier for prospective buyers.
-Rushin adds, "If you've taken the time to get pre-qualified for a home loan, you would be in an even stronger position to get your bond approved, as soon as you decide to buy.
+Rushin adds, "If you've taken the time to get pre-approved for a home loan, you would be in an even stronger position to get your bond approved, as soon as you decide to buy.
 This makes the property purchase process quicker and easier all-round."

 Developer track record